Justoo254/Binance_lead_trader_visualizer/README.md

 ## 📌 Future Work

-- Add strategy labeling (e.g., martingale, grid).
+- Add plotly dashboard for switching into multiple time frames for better entry and exit visualization
-- Integrate profit/loss calculations.
+- Visualizing other symbols
 - Compare multiple lead traders.

 ---